jlmaccal/vimrc/commands.md

     <F11>                           Execute the current file in a new buffer
     <esc><esc>                      Press <esc> twice to send an escape char to
                                     the terminal window.

+## Notes

+All notes are stored in a central directory and are easily accessed with the :Notes command.

+    :Note                           Starts a new blank note.
+Filename will be set based on the title
+    :Note blah                      Will load a note with blah in the title or create a new blank note if there is none.
+    :DeleteNote                     Deletes the current note
+    :SearchNotes kw1 kw2            Find notes with both kw1 and kw2
+    :SearchNotes /regex/            Search for notes matching regex :SearchNotes                    Search for word under the cursor :RelatedNotes                   Find all notes related to current file :RecentNotes                    Lists notes by modification date